khilnani/timelymeetings.com/README.md

 # TimelyMeetings

-A simple no-frills web/ios app that starts counting down how much time is left in your current meeting.

-For quick access you can
+Timely Meetings is a straightforward meeting timer app that auto-detects when your meeting start-time and displays a count down.

+In addition to sending a notification when the meeting ends, the app also sends notifications before your meeting ends so you can start wrapping up.

+_Have an Apple Phone or Watch and want to get notifications on your watch?_ Using XCode you can build the iOS version of the app and install to your device.

+### For Quick Access

-1. Make [timelymeetings.com](https://timelymeetings.com) your browser's home page [(?)](https://lmgtfy.app/?q=change+browser%27s+default+home+page)
+1. Make [timelymeetings.com](https://timelymeetings.com) your browser's home page [(?)](https://lmgtfy.app/?q=change+browser%27s+default+home+page), or ...
-2. Add [timelymeetings.com](https://timelymeetings.com) to your phone's Home Screen [(?)](https://lmgtfy.app/?q=ios+add+a+web+page+to+home+screen), or
+2. Add [timelymeetings.com](https://timelymeetings.com) to your phone's Home Screen [(?)](https://lmgtfy.app/?q=ios+add+a+web+page+to+home+screen), or ...
 3. Install [Ionic Capacitor](https://capacitorjs.com/) and XCode to install the app to your Apple Phone

 ## Key features (So far)

-* **Notifications** - You get two notifications - a 5 minute warning that changes the app to yellow and when the meeting wraps up.
-The app will send browser notifications if available and fall back to old school alert popups if notifications are not available (e.g. Mobile iOS Safari) or disabled.
-* **Start Time Auto-detection** - The application will auto-detect when your meeting start time so you do not need to do any math to determine how much time is left.
-But, you can adjust this if needed.
-* **Resume Support** - The meeting configuration is saved in the browser, so if you refresh or recreate the browser window the count down will pick up where it left off.
-* **Mobile Support** - While designed to be kept open in a small window on your screen, feel free to pull up the web app on your mobile phone.
-This might be useful if you are sharing your screen on a Zoom call or need the entire desktop for your work.
+* Auto-detects meeting start time.
+But, allows you to adjust the start time as well
+* Pick from a variety of meeting duration ranging from 15 minutes to 3 hours.
+We really hope, your meetings are not 3 hours long though.
+* Automatically shorten meetings by 5 minutes to allow everyone time to prepare for the next meeting.
+* In addition to sending a notification when the meeting ends, the app also sends notifications a few minutes before your meeting ends so you can start wrapping up.
+You can configure or turn these off as needed.
+* The color of the app changes as you approach the end of your meeting to allow you to take advantage of peripheral vision.
+* The app is also available as a web app at https://timelymeetings.com any time!

+Feel free to send any feature suggestions or bug reports to support@timelymeetings.com .

 ## Screenshots